MuhammetCanNamli/MuhammetCanNamli/README.md

 ## Profile

 ###
 Hello!
 I am Muhammet Can NAMLI.
 I am 23 years old.
 I completed my undergraduate education in Computer Engineering at Atatürk University.
 I completed my military service.
-I am currently working full time as a Computer Engineer at SDataM Information Technologies and Security Company in Samsun.
+I am currently working full time as a Computer Engineer at SDataM Bilişim Teknolojileri ve Güvenliği LTD. ŞTİ. in Samsun.

 I am strong in social and human relations.
 I also have the ability to collaborate effectively with colleagues from different disciplines.